 The next year when Nelson’s grandfather passed away, the Philippine army gave the Sergeant an honorary funeral, with Nelson’s mom in attendance.
 By then, Nelson had a stronger sense of where he wanted to go with his life.

-Naturally, one wouldn’t expect a life between studying biology and training as a cadet to be a stroll in the park, but the two experiences came together rather well for Nelson; he went to school four days a week, and hit ROTC on Fridays from 9 am until the evening.
+Naturally, one wouldn’t expect a life between biology homework and cadet training cadet to be a stroll in the park, but the two experiences came together rather well for Nelson; he went to school four days a week, and hit ROTC on Fridays from 9 am until the evening.

 Little would he have known, however, just how much adventure was actually in store for him.

-By the Fall of 2011, Nelson completed his ROTC training and transferred from Pasadena to UC Riverside, where he resolved that rather than just finishing his degree there, he’d leave a mark at the university.
+By the Fall of 2011, Nelson completed his ROTC training and transferred from PCC to UC Riverside, where he decided that rather than just finishing his degree work, he’d leave a mark at the university.

 He started with the Global Public Health Brigades club, which is otherwise known as “the world’s largest student-led global health and sustainable development organization.”